amirnootfound/portfolio/README.md

 To run the project locally:

 1. You're not supposed to be downloading my website.
-Technically you can, but I'm not recommending you to do this, pls.
+Technically you can, but I'm not recommending you (I didn't buy hosting services yet I'll do it later)

 ## Mini Game